 MM note: This is why personal finance education is so important.
 Many Millennials (myself included) just weren’t taught about money.
-We all together need to share good money habits and help reverse this trends.
+We all together need to share good money habits and help reverse these trends.
 This is the primary reason we launched the Millennial Money Minutes podcast and distill down personal finance topics in 5 min or less.

 A startling new report released last week compares us to the Boomers and highlights how far behind we really are from our Boomer parents.
-The report titled “Measuring Generational Declines between Baby Boomers & Millennials” was written by an advocacy group called the Young Invincibles and has some really stark statistics I had to share.
+The report titled “Measuring Generational Declines Between Baby Boomers & Millennials” was written by an advocacy group called the Young Invincibles and has some really stark statistics I had to share.

 I get sent reports on Millennials all the time and most are super out of touch or just really boring.
 Not this one.
 This is the most mind-blowing report on Millennials and Money research I’ve seen yet.
 I didn’t realize it had gotten this bad.
-One key point, this new report is based off of 2013 data, so I hope that the picture has improved at least slightly since then.
+One key point, this new report is based on 2013 data, so I hope that the picture has improved at least slightly since then.